-For the purpose of obtaining an Arizona hunting license, a resident is someone who has lived in Arizona for at least six months before applying for the license.
-A nonresident may apply for a license which is valid for the taking of small game and nongame birds (except ducks, geese, and swans).
-There are certain exceptions for military stationed in Arizona.
+Everyone who intends to hunt in this southwestern state is required to carry a license, but Arizona citizens have different licenses than nonresidents.
+A resident is defined by the Arizona Game and Fish Department as someone who has lived in the state for at least six months before applying for the license.
+A nonresident may apply for a license that is valid only for small game and nongame birds (except ducks, geese, and swans).
+Note that there are exceptions for military stationed in Arizona.

 How to Buy a Hunting or Fishing License

-Hunting and fishing licenses may be purchased online from the Arizona Game and Fish Department or at approved retailers statewide, including Walmart stores, some grocery stores, sporting goods stores, and tackle shops.
+Hunting and fishing licenses may be purchased online from the Arizona Game and Fish Department or at approved retailers—including Walmart, some grocery stores, sporting goods stores, and tackle shops—across the state.

 How to Apply for a Hunt

-Open season dates are determined for kind of big and small game.
-You may legally shoot during daylight hours.
-Taking wildlife by moonlight or artificial light is illegal, with exceptions made for raccoons, reptiles, and certain other mammals.
+While open season dates depend on the game and can be found in the annual regulations handbook, the general rule is to only shoot during daylight hours.
+Hunting wildlife by moonlight or artificial light is illegal, with exceptions made for raccoons, reptiles, and a few other mammals.

 - Taking wildlife without a license